spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 hiddenFromNav: false
 tags: ["user-management", "oidc-sso", "entra-id", "azure-ad"]
 ---
 Single sign-on (SSO) is an authentication method that enables users to log in to multiple applications and websites with one set of credentials.
 SSO uses certificates to establish and maintain trust between the service provider (SP) and an identity provider.

-This following steps will guide you with end-to-end steps for deploying and enabling SSO with Palette and Microsoft Entra based on OpenID Connect (OIDC).
+This document will guide you with end-to-end steps for deploying and enabling SSO with Microsoft Entra based on OpenID Connect for integration with Palette and Kubernetes clusters.

 ## Prerequisites

-- Palette version 4.0.X or greater.
+- Spectro Cloud Palette version 4.0.X or greater.

-- [Microsoft Entra ID](https://entra.microsoft.com/#home) subscription (free or paid).
+- [Microsoft Entra ID](https://entra.microsoft.com/#home) subscription.
 You will need an account with one of the following roles: Global Administrator, Cloud Application Administrator, Application Administrator, or owner of the service principal.

 - If you want to use the same Microsoft Entra ID application for OIDC-based SSO into your Kubernetes cluster itself, you need to install [kubelogin](https://github.com/int128/kubelogin) on your local workstation to handle retrieval of access tokens for your cluster.
 ## OpenID Connect Authentication (OIDC)

-OIDC lets developers authenticate users across websites and apps without owning and managing password files.
+OpenID Connect (OIDC) lets developers authenticate users across websites and apps without owning and managing password files.
 This technology allows Palette to verify the identity of the person currently using the browser or application.
 ## Microsoft Entra ID
 In October 2023, Microsoft renamed [Azure Active Directory](https://learn.microsoft.com/en-us/entra/fundamentals/new-name) to Microsoft Entra ID.
-For our purposes in this guide, please consider Microsoft Entra ID and Azure AD to be synonymous.
+For our purposes in this guide, please consider Microsoft Entra ID and Azure Active Directory to be synonymous.

 Microsoft Entra ID securely manages anything to do with the user's information, access, and the trust relationships between parties in a flow.
 It authenticates the user's identity, grants, and revokes access to resources, and issues tokens.

-To learn the differences between Active Directory and Microsoft Entra ID, see [Compare Active Directory to Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/compare).

 ## Architecture
   <br />

   ![Palette and EntraID](/oidc-entra-id-images/PalettewEntraID.png)